JaCraig/Spidey/README.md

 Spidey really boils down to using one class called Crawler:

-    var MyCrawler = new Crawler(CallbackMethod,
+    var MyCrawler = new Crawler(new Options
-	                        new Options
 				{
+				    CallbackMethod = FoundFile={}                                            //The callback method used when a new page is discovered.
 				    Allow = new List<string> { "http://mywebsite", "http://mywebsite2" },    //Regexes of what sites/pages are allowed to be crawled.
 				    FollowOnly = new List<string> { "..." },                                 //Regexes of pages to only follow links that are found on them.
 				    Ignore = new List<string> { "..." },                                     //Regexes that the system will ignore when they are encountered.
 				    StartLocations = new List<string> { "http://mywebsite", "http://mywebsite2" },    //Starting URLs for the crawler.
 				    UrlReplacements = new Dictionary<string,string> {...}                    //When the system hits one of the keys in the dictionary, it will replace it with the value.
 				},
-				new DefaultEngine(),
 				Serilog.Log.Logger);

 Starting at the bottom, Serilog is not required to be set up.
 Passing in null here will just mean that the crawler will eat any logging info.
-The DefaultEngine is the IEngine class that is built into the system.
-This is the class that the system uses to download the content.
-You can specify your own engine here as needed.
-The Options class has a number of properties, some of which are not displayed above such as NetworkCredentials, UseDefaultCredentials, and Proxy.
-These can be used to specify network credentials and proxy settings.
+The Options class has a number of properties, some of which are not displayed above such as NetworkCredentials, UseDefaultCredentials, Proxy, and Engine.
+The various engine parts used for the crawl are defined here along with specifying network credentials and proxy settings.
 The CallbackMethod is what will be called by the system once a links info has been received and looks like this:

     private static void CallbackMethod(ResultFile obj) { ... }